jbcodeforce/jbcodeforce.github.io/docs/java/vertx.md

  ![Example of circuit breaker](https://github.com/vert-x3/vertx-examples/tree/4.x/circuit-breaker-examples)

 To use the circuit breaker you need to:

 * Create a circuit breaker, with the configuration you want (timeout, number of failure before opening the circuit)
 * Execute some code using the breaker

 `vertx run io.vertx.example.circuit.breaker.Client -cp target/circuit-breaker-exales-3.9.0.jar `

-Operations guarded by a circuit breaker are intended to by non-blocking and asynchronous in order to benefits from the Vert.x execution mode
+Operations guarded by a circuit breaker are intended to be non-blocking and asynchronous, in order to benefit from the Vert.x execution mode

 ## Kafka and vert.x